troessner/reek/docs/Reek-4-to-Reek-5-migration.md

 * `wiki-links` flag has been renamed to `documentation` flag
 * Reek assumes the default configuration file to be named ".reek.yml" and will ignore all other files.
 You can still use any name you want though by passing in a name via the `-c` flag
 * We have dropped the legacy code comment separator ":" at the end of a detector name.
-If you wanted to configure a smell detector via comment before this release you had to use g like this:
+Before this release, to configure a smell detector via comment, you had to end with a colon after the detector name, like this:

 ```
 # :reek:UnusedPrivateMethod: { exclude: [ bravo ] }